albert-nagy/Cars-and-Partners/README.md

 `/cp/add_user`

-Using this endpoint you can add a new user with username and passeword from the command line:
+Using this endpoint you can add a new user with username and password from the command line:

 ```bash
 curl -X POST -H "Content-type: application/json" -d '{"username": "USERNAME", "password": "PASSWORD"}' 'http://127.0.0.1:8000/cp/add_user'